gorillabyte/electron-typescript-starter-kit/README.md

 Of note:

 * `tsconfig.json` contains TypeScript-specific options for the project.
-* `tslint.json` stores the settings that our linter, [TSLint](https://github.com/palantir/tslint), will use.
 * `package.json` contains our dependencies, as well as some shortcuts for commands we'd like to run during development and deploying our app.
-* `src` contains our TypeScript and CSS code. `main.ts` is the entry-point for the Electron app and `app.ts` is the application running in the Electron window, they are mandatory.
+* `src` contains our TypeScript and CSS code. `main.ts` is the entry-point for the Electron app and `renderer.ts` is the application running in the Electron window, they are mandatory.
 * `templates` contains our SCSS code and the HTML template for the app.
 The `index.html` will be copied during the build step to the build folder.
 * `webpack.config.js` contains the Webpack configuration.